Skerries Mills

 • Rainy days

 Visitors begin their guided tour of the site in the four storey watermill building, where they can try their hand at grinding and observe the waterwheel at work.
-A walk through the corn field brings the tour to one of the other windmills.
-The watermill also houses the Watermill Café, an award winning craft shop and an exhibition space, which can be accessed independently.
+After, enjoy a walk through the cornfield and a tour of two very different sail mills.

 The last tour takes place one hour before closing time.
-Visitors can avail of the ample free parking and the literature is available in Irish, French, German, Italian and Spanish.
+Visitors can avail of free parking and literature is available in Irish, French, German, Italian and Spanish.
+The café and gallery can be accessed independently.